python/devguide/garbage_collector.rst

 surveyed the least often.

-Generations are collected when the number of objects that they contain reach some predefined threshold which is unique of each generation and is lower than the older generations are.
+Generations are collected when the number of objects that they contain reach some predefined threshold which is unique for each generation and is lower than the older generations are.
 These thresholds can be examined using the  ``gc.get_threshold``
 function: